Building regulations approval

 Where to apply

-You can apply for approval from your council.
+You can apply for approval from one of the following:

-They’ll tell your local authority about the work.
+If you choose a registered building control approver, they’ll tell your local authority about your work.
 This is called giving an ‘initial notice’.

 Choose a type of application